An interpretable neural network-based non-proportional odds model for ordinal regression: Experiments on Synthetic Datasets

 \subsection{Experimental settings}

 \paragraph{Model architecture:} We employ the proposed N$^3$POM~\eqref{eq:cmccp} defined in Section~\ref{subsec:proposed_model}.
-We specify $R=24$ for the function $a(u)$ and employ the regular intervals $1=j_1 < j_2 < j_3 < \cdots < j_{24}=7$; the reason why $R$ is smaller than $n$ is the computational stability.
+We specify $R=24$ for the function $a(u)$ and employ the regular intervals $1=j_1 < j_2 < j_3 < \cdots < j_{24}=7$; the reason behind choosing $R$ to be smaller than $n$ is to maintain the stability of the N$^3$POM optimization process.
 The number of hidden units in the neural network $\bs b(u)$ is $L=50$.
 The sigmoid activation function $\rho(z)=1/(1+\exp(-z))$ is also employed.

 \paragraph{Initialization:} First, we compute the coefficient vectors $\hat{\bs \beta}_1,\hat{\bs \beta}_2,\ldots,\hat{\bs \beta}_{J-1}$ of the discrete NPOM by leveraging \verb|serp| package in \verb|R| language.
 Next, we initialize the neural network parameters so that the NN outputs approximate the \verb|serp| outputs over the discrete points (i.e., $b_k(j) \approx \hat{\beta}_{jk}$).
 See Supplement~\ref{supp:initialization} for details.
 The parameters of the function $a(u)$ are also parameterized by linear interpolation of \verb|serp| outputs.